Daily COVID-19 update: COVID surge continues across the state - Albert Lea Tribune

 Minnesota’s surge in COVID-19 cases continued Friday with 5,552 new cases and 46 deaths reported.

+State Health Commissioner Jan Malcolm said it has been the deadliest week thus far during the pandemic and that new cases have doubled in the last week.

-The state has now had 207,339 total cases since the beginning of the pandemic, of which more than 45,000 cases are still considered active and 1,424 people are hospitalized, including 293 in intensive care, according to the Minnesota Department of Health.
+The state has now had 207,339 total cases since the beginning of the pandemic, of which more than 45,000 cases are still considered active and 1,424 people are hospitalized, including 293 in intensive care.

-The number of deaths is the second highest in a single day that the state has seen since the pandemic started.
-Deaths were reported in 29 counties.

-Aside from one death in Clay County of a person in their early 20s, all other deaths were people in their 50s or older.
+The number of deaths on Friday was the second highest in a single day that the state has seen since the pandemic started.
+Deaths were reported in 29 counties, including one person in their early 20s with no preexisting conditions.
+All of the remaining deaths were people in their 50s or older.
 Thirty-three resided in long-term care or assisted living facilities, and one lived in a group home or residential behavioral health facility.

 The state has now had 2,839 deaths, of which 1,954 resided in long-term care or assisted living facilities.

-Freeborn County reported two new cases and has had 956 total cases; Faribault County had seven new cases, increasing its total to 341; Mower County had seven and has had 1,720; Steele County had 18 and has had 1,074 total cases; and Waseca County had seven new cases and has had 1,031 total cases.
+Freeborn County Public Health reported two new lab-confirmed COVID-19 cases on Friday, increasing the county’s total cases to 956.

-The Freeborn County Public Health Department reported the new cases in the county included one person in their 20s and one person in their 60s.
+The county health department stated the new cases included one person in their 20s and one person in their 60s.
 There are now 131 active cases in the county.
 Seven people are presently hospitalized, and 59 have been hospitalized at some point during their illness.

+Faribault County had seven new cases, increasing its total to 341; Mower County had seven and has had 1,720; Steele County had 18 and has had 1,074 total cases; and Waseca County had seven new cases and has had 1,031 total cases.

 Minnesota COVID-19 cases, deaths